 We have been alerted that false emails are being received by people which appear to come from known contacts (e.g. friends or family), but which contain a link that, if clicked, redirects them to a Unicef website.

 Unicef UK are working alongside Unicef globally to urgently investigate the reports we have been getting from people who have received such emails.
 We understand that recipients of such emails may think that Unicef is employing intrusive and dishonest methods to direct people to our website.
-For the avoidance of doubt, Unicef has no involvement at all with the sending of those emails.
+For the avoidance of doubt, Unicef has no involvement at all with these emails.

 We advise anyone whose email address has been used to send emails without their knowledge to change their passwords, if they have not done so already.
 Also, when you receive emails, be cautious of clicking on any links in them that you are not expecting, or which are out of character with what you would expect.